the fp is things-to-do

 Escape to the Corn Islands

 Big Corn and Little Corn are two isolated Caribbean atolls that were once a haven for pirates.
-Now Little Corn in particular is a pocket-sized paradise that ticks all the boxes – turquoise waters, palm-fringed white-sand beaches, stunning coral reefs and a relaxed vibe.
+Just off the Nicaraguan east coast, Little Corn, in particular, is a pocket-sized paradise that ticks all the boxes – turquoise waters, palm-fringed white-sand beaches, stunning coral reefs and a relaxed vibe.
 Go snorkelling, diving, horseback riding, or just swinging in a hammock.
 Get there by plane or boat from Bluefields.

 Hike through the forests of Domitila Wildlife Reserve